 Hanoi is considered the heart of Vietnam, so visitors can travel easily to the capital by plane, train, bus, private car or motorbike from other provinces.

 To move around the city, you can go by car, motorbike or bicycle.
-But the experience will be more poetic if you sit on a cyclo and admire 36 streets, or go on a tour of a three-wheeled motorbike or vintage Vespa.
-Another suggestion worth considering is a double-decker bus, ticket prices range from 330,000 – 599,000 VND.
+But the experience will be more poetic if you sit on a cyclo and admire 36 streets, or take a tour on a three-wheeled motorbike or a vintage Vespa.
+Another suggestion worth considering is a double-decker bus; ticket prices range from 330,000 – 599,000 VND.

 Every single natural sight and historical monument in Hanoi is spectacularly related to a legend.
 The more you know about the stories of Hanoi, the more fascinating you will feel about its history and culture.